 - Five days a week, eight hours per day, with an unpaid meal break daily.

-- Four days a week, 10 hours a day, with an unpaid meal break daily.
+- Four days a week, 10 hours per day, with an unpaid meal break daily.

 Some agencies have a different length workday and workweek.
 Meal periods are not considered time worked.
 Schedules for operations staffed around the clock vary according to the services provided by the unit.
 Questions about work schedules should be directed to the appropriate supervisor.

-Employees are required to report all work-related injuries to their supervisor as soon as possible no matter how minor the injury.
-The Division should report the injury to Risk Management within 24 hours after the employee notifies them of their injury.
+Employees are required to report all work-related injuries or illness to their supervisor as soon as possible no matter how minor the injury or illness.
+The Agency should report the work related injury or illness to Risk Management within 24 hours after the employee notifies them of their injury.

-Benefit-eligible employees on extended worker’s compensation leave should contact the Human Resources Division-Employee Benefit Services Section at 954-357-6700 or firstname.lastname@example.org for information on continuation of benefits.
+Benefit-eligible employees on workers’ compensation should contact the Human Resources Division - Employee Benefits Services Section at 954-357-6700 or firstname.lastname@example.org for information on continuation of benefits.

 It is the County’s policy to maintain a workplace free from violence or the threat of violence by any employee, customer, vendor or members of the general public.
 It is the goal of the County to provide a workplace which is safe and free from attacks, harassment, property crimes, threats or acts of violence.
 Nothing is more important to Broward County than the safety and security of its employees and residents.
 Opposing workplace incidents involving violence or the threat of violence is a top organizational priority for Broward County.